Nexedi/jio/docs/complex_queries.rst

 Matching properties
 ^^^^^^^^^^^^^^^^^^^

-Complex Queries select items which exactly match the value given in the query.
-You can use wildcards ('%' is the default wildcard character), and you can change the wildcard character in the query options object.
-If you don't want to use a wildcard, just set the wildcard character to an empty string.
+Complex Queries select items which exactly match the value given in the query but you can also use wildcards (``%``).
+If you don't want to use a wildcard, just set the operator to ``=``.

 .. code-block:: javascript

+    var option = {
+      query: 'creator:"% Doe"' // use wildcard
+    };

-    var query = {
+    var option = {
-      query: 'creator:"* Doe"',
-      wildcard_character: '*'
+      query: 'creator:="25%"' // don't use wildcard
     };